 9.)
 Hippos only live in Africa.

 10.)
 A Hippopotamus can open its mouth almost 180 degrees!
-Look at those teeth!
+Look at those tusks and teeth!